Xander Ford

-Marlou Salcedo Arizala (born May 11, 1998), also known as Xander Ford, is a Filipino social media personality.
+Marlou Salcedo Arizala (born May 11, 1998), known professionally as Xander Ford, is a Filipino social media personality.

 Background

 Arizala was a member of the boy band Hasht5, a boy band parody whose videos became popular in 2015.
 After leaving Hasht5 to pursue a solo career, he underwent plastic surgery, changing his name to "Xander Ford".
 His transformation received widespread coverage online.

 Prior to that, the band Hasht5 experienced online bullying "because of their physical appearance".
 Arizala was first noticed after a viral video of himself lipsyncing as "papogi".

 On October 1, 2017, he made his television appearance with a new look on Rated K which was met by favorable support.
 Ford also made his television appearance, portraying himself on sitcom program Home Sweetie Home.